Martin Agbaso: Early life and education

 Agbaso.
 He began his early education at Our Lady's Primary School, Emekuku (now Chief Obi Memorial Primary School), from which he graduated with the First School Leaving Certificate in 1971.
 He proceeded to Sabastine Academy, (now Emekuku High School), and graduated in 1976, receiving his West African School Certificate (WAEC).

-Martin enrolled at the prestigious Pontifical University in Rome, Italy where he was elected as the first African Secretary General of the International Students.
+Martin enrolled at the prestigious Pontifical University of St. Thomas Aquinas in Rome, Italy where he was elected as the first African Secretary General of the International Students.
 In 1980, he earned his Advanced Diploma in Social Sciences.
 He went further to earn a B.Sc. and NASD Degrees in Finance, from the State University of New York, Old Westbury, USA, in 1983 and 84 respectively.

 Career

-Chief Martin Agbaso began his career at Prudential Inc New York, one of the world's most famous finance institutions, from 1983 to 1991, where he rose from the position of Management trainee to Financial Analyst.
+Chief Martin Agbaso began his career at Prudential Inc New York, one of the world's most famous finance institutions, from 1983 to 1991, where he rose from the position of management trainee to Financial Analyst.
 While working for Prudential, he became a member of New York Securities Exchange (1985), a member Million Dollar Roundtable at Prudential Inc. (1985), Member Commodity Improviser New York (1987).

-In 1992, Chief Martin founded Agad Nigeria Limited, and served as its chief executive.
-In 1995, he also established Sudriva limited and sudenergy limited.
+In 1992, Chief Martin founded Agad Nigeria Limited and served as its chief executive.
+In 1995, he also established Sudriva Limited and Sudenergy Limited.

 Chief Martin is the chairman and CEO of Nathan Limited haven bought controlling equity of Nathan's of New York in 1997 and grew the company to become one of the largest Garment Processing Company in Africa.
 He is also the chief executive of Agbaso Integrated Farms which is an advanced technology driven integrated farm located on 35 hectares of land in Emekuku Owerri.